Managing statistics on tables in SQL Data Warehouse

 CREATE STATISTICS col1_stats ON dbo.table1 (col1) WITH SAMPLE = 50 PERCENT;

-Another option, you can create statistics on a portion of the rows in your table.
+You can also create statistics on a portion of the rows in your table.
 This is called a filtered statistic.

 This example creates statistics on a range of values.
-The values could easily be defined to match the range of values in a partition.
+The values can easily be defined to match the range of values in a partition.

 CREATE STATISTICS stats_col1 ON table1(col1) WHERE col1 > '2000101' AND col1 < '20001231';

-You can, of course, combine the options together.
-The example below creates a filtered statistics object with a custom sample size:
+You can also combine the options together.
+The following example creates a filtered statistics object with a custom sample size:

 CREATE STATISTICS stats_col1 ON table1 (col1) WHERE col1 > '2000101' AND col1 < '20001231' WITH SAMPLE = 50 PERCENT;

 For the full reference, see CREATE STATISTICS on MSDN.

 To create a multi-column statistics object, simply use the previous examples, but specify more columns.